department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/process/phr-refresh.md

 The session is created when the user attemptes to access an MHV FHIR resource and does not have a session token currently stored in the redis cache.
 Once a session is created, the JWT is stored in redis for one-hour.

 There are two consequences of this:
-1. The PHR refresh will never be called more than once in any given 60 minute-period.
+1. The PHR refresh will never be called more than once in any given 60-minute period.
 1. The PHR refresh will not kick off until essentially the same moment a FHIR request is made, meaning that initial request will pull potentially out-of-date information.

 ## Desired Flow ##